 This also comes at a time of no employment, school or real sense of purpose.
 My master’s degree is long done.
 I left my café job that wasn’t healthy for me or really possible at this point physically.
 I also lost a teaching job and wedding planning has come and gone.

-Your brain – held captive
+Your brain – held captive by an ED

 It is amazing when you stop to think about it (or actually physically make note of it like I did) how many times a day the eating disordered brain thinks about food and exercise.
 It is astonishing and pretty scary.